KushnirenkoIvan/binary-matrices/README.md

 # Binary matrices multiplication example

-Provides example of multiplication of randomly generated binary matrices with predefined size sequentially and in parallel, prints logs to console.
+Provides example of multiplication of randomly generated binary matrices with predefined size sequentially and in parallel, prints execution time to console.

 ### Requirements:
 - Java 8